wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.3.6 =
+Minor improvements to [pdb_list] shortcode search and sort, bug fixes for select/other form fields

 = 1.3.5 =
 Bug fix release: several bugs fixed, new record total disply option for the list display